Stefan8412/react-movie/README.md

-## Webapp which lets you search for movies , build with React+vite, Chakra UI
+## Webapp which lets you search for movies , build with React+vite, Chakra UI,omdbapi

 -install dependencies with